MerginMaps/docs/src/dev/mergince.md

 There is also <MainPlatformName /> Community Edition (<MainPlatformName /> CE) that is licensed as open source software.
 The source code for <MainPlatformName /> CE can be modified and used for custom deployments.
 You can contribute your code to <GitHubRepo id="MerginMaps/mergin" />.

 ::: tip
+More information about <MainPlatformName /> CE and its features can be found on our [website](https://merginmaps.com/pricing-for-ce-and-ee) and in our blog [<MainPlatformName /> Community and Enterprise Editions](https://merginmaps.com/blog/introducing-mergin-maps-community-and-enterprise-editions).

-If you need more functionality than <MainPlatformName /> CE offers, explore our [subscription plans](../setup/subscriptions/).
+Need more functionality than <MainPlatformName /> CE offers?
+Explore our [subscription plans](https://merginmaps.com/pricing).
 :::

 ## How to deploy Mergin Maps CE